 Hosp Grove was founded by a group of investors called The Hosp Eucalyptus Corp in 1908.
-They planted 219 acres of trees hoping they could be harvested & sold to the Santa Fe Railroad as railroad ties.
+They planted 219 acres of trees in this Carlsbad grove hoping they could be harvested & sold to the Santa Fe Railroad as railroad ties.
 Unfortunately, eucalyptus is a brittle wood and cracks easily, therefore was unsuitable.

 Personal Experience: This was a pleasant hike.
 There are plenty of inclines for building endurance and if you go in winter or spring it should be nice and green.
 There is nothing ground-breaking about this area that we found, but pleasant nonetheless.
 This is a big area so there are plenty of other trails that we didn't explore.